SkylineCommunications/SLC-GQIDS-ParameterAlarmPercentages/README.md

 - Parameter Id
   - In the format "A/B/C" where
-    - A is the DataMiner I
+    - A is the DataMiner Id
     - B is the element Id
     - C is the parameter Id
 - Start of the time window